Established in 1992

 IBAS experiences of case work over many years evidence that your remaining together intact as a family and your survival from a business banking debt ‘claim’, depends largely on whether you can channel your immediate anxiety from the bank’s demand letter into a much more positive thought process and not make the mistake of believing the bank will treat you fairly once they have issued you with a demand for payment.

 Of course, you can struggle along uncertain of what you can do without any real plan and the bank will inevitably ‘take control’.
-Or, you can allow IBAS to look at your position first and then guide you - so that your case can be properly assessed and then provide you with an action plan based on all the facts - that is the real value of IBAS.
+Or, you can email us to look at your position first - so your case can be properly assessed and we can provide you with an action plan based on all the facts - that is the real value of IBAS.

 It might help, if I also explain what the bank’s ‘thinking’ is when they make their demand on you.
 A bank’s Demand is issued only when the company/business/partnership/sole trader cannot or has not paid what the bank requested or when the bank decides they do not want your accounts anymore.